 <National team member>: His national representation has been as follows:

-He played for Russia in the inaugural China-Russia Summit Match of 2001, which Russia won and again at the Russia vs China Match (2008), which Russia lost.
-At the Russia vs The Rest of the World (2002) match won by the Rest of the World by 52-48, he won silver playing on board 6.
+He played for Russia in the inaugural China-Russia Summit Match of 2001, which Russia won and again at the Russia - China Match (2008) and at the China-Russia Match (2015), both of which Russia lost.
+At the Russia - The Rest of the World (2002) match won by the Rest of the World by 52-48, he won silver playing on board 6.
 He achieved outstanding results at the World Teams Championship in 1997 where he won team and individual gold on board, the World Teams Championship in 2001 where he won team silver and individual bronze, at the World Team Championship (2005) where he again won team and individual gold this time playing on board 1, and at the World Team Championship of 2011 where he won individual gold on board 1.

 In 2004, a match was held in honour of the 75th anniversary of the birth of former World Champion, the late Tigran Vartanovich Petrosian, between Armenia and the Rest of the World; Svidler played for the Rest of the World team which narrowly won by 18.5-17.5, Svidler winning two and drawing four.